Introduction: GPSDO YT 10 Mhz Lcd 2x16 With LED, UTC Time and GPS Localisation.

 And i added LED support.
 Optional as well.

 Basic projet could be only the uC atmega without LCD and LED.
+Or only LED without LCD.
 Output will be the same.
 But add some monitoring device is more fun :)

-But you will need to find where is the pulse is.
+You will need to find where is the pulse is.
 When a led is on the device.
-Best thing to do is to put a wire from the led to the 7404.
-Or now on ebay i saw some availables with on board GPS pulse output.
+Best thing to do is to put a wire from the led to the 7404 input.
+Or now on eBay i saw some available with on board GPS pulse output.

-On a ublox n8m, you can choose an output of 10mhz.
+On a ublox m8n, you can choose an output of 10mhz.
 So why doing a gpsdo when i could have 10mhz directly of a gps module ?
 It's because ublox module is using speed of 48 Mhz and this is creating jitter at the output.
 48Mhz isn't dividable by 10.
-This is what i talking about:
+This is an exemple at 1 Mhz.
+At 10 Mhz it's worst and very ugly.

 Yellow is a 10mhz reference gpsdo divided by 10.
 Trigger is channal 1 (yellow).

-Blue is the timepulse output 1mhz 50% duty of a ublox n8m.
+Blue is the timepulse output 1mhz 50% duty of a ublox m8n.

 As you can read in Timing Consideration book page 10-11, it's because Ublox is using a speed of 48 mhz.
 And this one isn't dividing by 10.
 So, at the end the software is doing a correction.